barhatsor/invest/README.md

 ##### ⬜ Latest news

 ## Pushing
 You're awesome.
-Clone the repository to your computer and run `index.html`.
+Clone the repo to your computer and run `index.html`.

 ## License
 MIT